mictaege/doozer/README.md

 Creating and dealing with deeply nested object trees could be a mess, especially in testing scenarios.
 For Unit testing we will use Mocking frameworks to get rid of object dependencies and to take control over the objects behavior.
 Unfortunately there are testing scenarios like integration and acceptance tests, where we have to deal with real objects trees.

 In such situations Test Data Builders are a good approach to make the code more readable and to reduce duplications.
-The downside of Test Data Builders is that we have to write and maintain additional code.
+The downside of Test Data Builders is that we have to write and maintain additional code such as builder classes or factory methods.

 To make life more easy Nat Pryce invented a tiny framework called [make-it-easy](https://github.com/npryce/make-it-easy).
 Make-it-easy is a great way to write Test Data Builders with much more less duplications and boilerplate code.